marph91/pocket-cnn/documentation/modules.md

-line_buffer | buffer the incoming stream and assemble it to image lines | part of the window control window_buffer | buffer the incoming lines and assemble them to windows  | part of the window control channel_repeater | repeat the channels multiple times | before convolution, part of the window control channel_burst | buffer one pixel, then forward it when the next module is ready | before convolution and maximum pooling, part of the PE relu | perform the rectified linear operation | after convolution pool_ave | perform a global average pooling operation | at the end of the CNN zero_pad | pad zeros at the image borders | before convolution, part of the PE
+line_buffer | buffer the incoming stream and assemble it to image lines | part of the window control window_buffer | buffer the incoming lines and assemble them to windows  | part of the window control channel_repeater | repeat the channels multiple times | before convolution, part of the window control relu | perform the rectified linear operation | after convolution pool_ave | perform a global average pooling operation | at the end of the CNN zero_pad | pad zeros at the image borders | before convolution, part of the PE